-Class 2 material is a designation of the Resistance Welding Manufacturers Alliance (RWMA).
-This is a group of copper alloys with high strength and electrical conductivity.
-Class 2 is the most used material in the resistance welding industry.
-As electrodes it is used for welding bare and coated steels.
+Group A material is a designation of the Resistance Welding Manufacturers Alliance (RWMA).
+It describes a group of copper alloys with high strength and high electrical conductivity.
+Their properties make them excellent materials to use in the resistance welding industry as electrodes and current carrying componenets used in the machinery of the resistance welding industry.

 Do you have a question that is not covered in our knowledgebase?
 Do you have questions regarding the above article?
 Click here to ask the professor.